saintsjd/saintsjd.github.io/_posts/2014-05-12-run-vendored-binaries-on-heroku.md

 1. Compile the binary on the heroku platform using a one-off dyno bash prompt ```heroku run /bin/bash```
 1. Copy the compiled package to your local git repo and place it in a folder ```.heroku/vendor```

-On your next push to heroku, the system path will recognize the binary dependencies in your pp.
+On your next push to heroku, the system path will recognize the binary dependencies in your path LD_LIBRARY_PATH.

 ### Background